 Why marketing and customer service teams need to work together

 Providing a streamlined, enjoyable experience to your customers is essential.
 Consumers don’t merely appreciate positive experiences — they expect them.
-By 2020, customer experience (CX) will be the top differentiator among brands — surpassing the actual quality of the product or service being provided.
+By 2020, customer experience (CX) will be — surpassing the actual quality of the product or service being provided.

 Positive customer experiences improve customers’ likelihood to return to a specific brand and increase the probability they’ll spend more.
 A positive experience improves the customer’s overall satisfaction with the brand in question.

 On the other hand, providing a poor experience to your customers can be incredibly detrimental to your business.